FusionAuth/fusionauth-javascript-sdk/packages/sdk-angular/README.md

       clientId: '', // Your FusionAuth client ID
       serverUrl: '', // The base URL of the server that performs the token exchange
-      redirectUri: '', // The URI that the user is directed to after the login/register/logout action }),
+      redirectUri: '', // The URI that the user is directed to after the login/register/logout action
+      shouldAutoRefresh: true // option to configure the SDK to automatically handle token refresh.
+Defaults to false if not specified here.
+    }),
   ],
   providers: [],